 I think it is going quite far and actually, I often speak to different media about this topic.
 I think it’s one of the topics that the Western countries are most interested in when it comes to China.
 They want to know about what you say: the CCTV surveillance cameras.
 But on it, you have a lot of different topics, of course, you have the social credit system, the credit score of people, there’s voice recognition, there’s face recognition.

 There are even tests going on right now with people working in China who their brainwaves are being monitored so that their bosses can know when they’re tired or when they’re angry.
 Really like what George Orwell was writing in 1984 in this book.
-But at the same time I do feel that there is a little bit of hypocrisy, when we, and I mean in English-language media, we’re writing about it, because if we look at Facebook or YouTube, it’s not only social media but many of the things also our banks and the way that we have surveillance cameras here.
-If we look at privacy and recording of data and collecting, I think that China is doing what people in America we’re doing also in EU.
+But at the same time I do feel that there is a little bit of hypocrisy, when we, and I mean in English-language media, we’re writing about it because if we look at Facebook or YouTube, it’s not only social media but many of the things also our banks and the way that we have surveillance cameras here.
+If we look at the privacy and recording of data and collecting, I think that China is doing what people in America we’re doing also in the EU.

 I think that a lot of people in China feel that they want to be able to trust their neighbors and their companies and their environment where they are living.
 So for a lot of people, it’s a good development, because it means that there will be a society that is more controlled, but also safer.
 Because it’s not only about individuals being monitored more it’s also for example companies being monitored more and I think what biggest things people are worried about food safety and the safety of their products for their children and their babies.
 So in a way to have a more controlled environment is also a positive thing for many people.

 But at the same time, of course, I always feel it’s difficult not to be too negative but also not to be too positive, because of course, it’s true that for the people who really want to give political opinions it will be very different.
-Often in English-language media what you see is that there’s almost a hundred percent focus on them, although maybe there are only 1% of society.
-A lot of people don’t care about politics they care about improving their lives and the land their families and for them there it’s not about central politics it’s about their own lives and their own local town.
+Often in English-language media what you see is that there’s almost a hundred percent focus on them, although maybe there is only 1% of society.
+A lot of people don’t care about politics they care about improving their lives and the land of their families and for them there it’s not about central politics it’s about their own lives and their own local town.

 That’s why I think looking at social media is important looking at the trends, because over the past few years I’ve seen what the main issues are for people and it’s not high politics what it is it’s smaller things.
-It’s insecure employment market, the rapid urbanization and all the problems that you get with the migrant workers and urbanization like food safety, traffic safety, housing prices.
-The price of the houses is very important.
-A medical care.
+It’s an insecure employment market, rapid urbanization, and all the problems that you get with the migrant workers and urbanization like food safety, traffic safety, housing prices.
+The price of houses is very important.
+Medical care.
 Then you have of course the problem with gender, that there are so many men who cannot find out a woman.
 You have the women especially in the more rural areas who are asking a bride price and the men cannot pay the bride price because it’s too high.
 It’s often things like this relating to safety love marriage children health, I think that is the main: the basic necessities.

 Photo courtesy of Manya Koetse